smeared

 Spanish

-How common is "smear"?
+How common is "smeared"?

 It appears most frequently in fiction texts and less often in other writings.